 Hala’s textile design style embrace the many rich influences the path of her life have crossed.
 From her country and culture of origin, Iraq, to those of her two countries of adoption, Sweden and the Netherlands.

-Her early work is inspired by Iraqi folklore, the history of Babylon and the elements from the Sumerian and Muslim cultures and arts.
+Her early work is inspired by Iraqi folklore, the history of Babylon and the elements from the Sumerian and Islamic arts.
 It is characterised by the intricate patterns, painted on clothes in swirls of warm bright colours.

 Then the fresh breeze of Sweden blows.
 The colour palette shifts towards the pure limpid colours of the Scandinavian landscape, with the particular emergence of white.
 Patterns simplify and minimalize.